srkraut/sigma-docs/docs/module/stocks.md

 Display trade price information for stock listings on Layouts.

 ```
-The Stocks Module is configured for Xibo Cloud hosted customers with an API key provided as part of the service, so please skip the installation steps detailed below and continue from the Add Widget section.
+The Stocks Module is configured for Sigma-DS Cloud hosted customers with an API key provided as part of the service, so please skip the installation steps detailed below and continue from the Add Widget section.
 ```

 ## Installation